Guqin: Historical

 The classical collections such as Qin Shi, Qinshi Bu and Qinshi Xu include biographies of hundreds more players.

 Contemporary

 Contemporary qin players extend from the early twentieth century to the present.
 More so than in the past, such players tend to have many different pursuits and occupations other than qin playing.
 There are only a few players who are paid to exclusively play and research the guqin professionally and nothing else.
 Qin players can also be well-versed in other cultural pursuits, such as the arts.
 Or they can do independent research on music subjects.
-Often, players may play other instruments (not necessary Chinese) and give recitals or talks.
+Often, players may play other instruments (not necessarily Chinese) and give recitals or talks.

 Performance

 During the performance of qin, musicians may use a variety of techniques to reach the full expressing potential of the instrument.
 There are many special tablatures that had developed over the centuries specifically dedicated to qin for their reference and a repertoire of popular and ancient tunes for their choice.